Your Complete Guide On How To Introduce A Kitten To A Cat

 So now that you’ve got your heart set on adopting a new kitten and you’ve carefully selected one that looks like the perfect companion to your furry friend, it’s time to get ready for the meeting.

 The New Kitten Is On The Way: How To Get Ready

 Your kitten is on the way, and it’s an exciting time for you and your family.
 But this moment is also life-changing for both you, your household members, and especially your resident cat or cats.
 As such, preparing for the new cat’s arrival is crucial.

 Welcoming a kitten to their new home is somewhat similar to awaiting the arrival of a new baby.
 It’s not only about setting up your cat’s space, but more importantly, you need to prepare your resident cat emotionally and physically.

 Step 1: Set Up Your Kitten’s Space

-If you think that your resident cat and your new kitten can work out their differences right away, think again.
+Bringing a new cat into your resident’s territory can be seen as an act of war by your cat.
 As mentioned, cats are territorial, and they’ll find introducing a new cat in their territory a threat.